Public Relations (MA)

 Please see the Graduate Catalog Archives for the current 2014-2015 Catalog

 This program offered by School of Communications

-The master of arts (MA) degree in public relations is intended for students who have both an interest and background in public relations.
-The MA in public relations is a specialized concentration available only to individuals who qualify for the program.
+The master of arts (MA) degree in public relations is intended for students who have an interest in public relations.

 Successful graduates of this program will be able to:

-- Design and perform public relations research and understand findings, in order to solve an organization's communications problems;
+- Design and perform public relations research and understand research findings in order to solve an organization's communications problems

 - MEDC 5000 Media Communications (Requisite Course) (3 hours)